maximek3/e-ViL/README.md

 ### COCOcaption package for automatic NLG metrics

-In order to run NLG evaluation in this code you need to download the package from this [google drive link]().
+In order to run NLG evaluation in this code you need to download the package from this [Google Drive link](https://drive.google.com/file/d/1nLlrtQlsP5kSeB9L0PTle4PeGL9CJg29/view?usp=sharing).
 It needs to be placed in the root directory of this project.

 ### Downloading the data

 #### e-SNLI-VE

-1. Run this [script](https://github.com/ChenRocks/UNITER/blob/master/scripts/download_ve.sh) to download the Faster-RCNN features for Flickr30k.
+1. Run this [script](https://github.com/ChenRocks/UNITER/blob/master/scripts/download_ve.sh) to download the Faster-RCNN features for Flickr30k and store them in `data/esnlive/img_db/flickr30k/`.
-2. Store them in `data/esnlive/img_db`.
-3. Download the `.json` files, ready to be used with e-UG, from this [Google Drive link](https://drive.google.com/drive/folders/1ajL93SLltaKiBk2PgvaxCLAJSoXKAsZz?usp=sharing).
+3. Download the `.json` files, ready to be used with e-UG, from this [Google Drive link](https://drive.google.com/drive/folders/1ajL93SLltaKiBk2PgvaxCLAJSoXKAsZz?usp=sharing) and store them in `data/esnlive/`.

 #### VQA-X